-Not surprisingly, all of these changes with your body can impact your body image.
+Not surprisingly, all of these changes in your body can impact your body image.
 Depression can creep in.
 Anxiety can start to pop up in your life.
-You might feel guilty for not loving pregnancy or feel as if that means you love your baby any less (newsflash: loving your pregnancy body and loving your baby are not mutually exclusive).
+You might feel guilty for not loving your pregnancy or feel as if that means you love your baby any less.
+Newsflash: loving your pregnancy body and loving your baby are not mutually exclusive.

 Having a negative body image or feeling self-conscious can lead to not wanting to leave the house or see others in fear of judgment.
 Losing that connection with the outside world and our support system can be detrimental in the transition to motherhood.
 Taking, posting, or sharing photos of your growing body might be incredibly unappealing when you no longer feel comfortable in your skin.

 It’s important to know that struggling to accept your body during pregnancy can happen to anyone.
 Negative body image does not just affect those who struggled with their body image before pregnancy.
 If you’ve struggled in the past with any eating or body image disorder, it would be beneficial to seek out a mental health provider for additional support during this time.